dest4590/CollapseLoader/README.md

 <img alt="GitHub Release" src="https://img.shields.io/github/v/release/dest4590/CollapseLoader?include_prereleases&display_name=tag&style=for-the-badge&logo=buffer&label=Prerelease">
 </p>

+### This is Just a Hobby Fork, check out the originial to be Up-to-date!

 <h2 align=center>CLI-based utility to run minecraft clients</h2>

 <h3 align=center>You can also download the latest version on our <a href="https://collapseloader.org">website</a></h3>